pilliq/funclets/sync/README.md

 #sync

-A module for Dropbox-like syncing of /etc/hosts files, and eventually arbitrary files.
+A module for Dropbox-like syncing of /etc/hosts files, and eventually arbitrary files between overlord and minions.

 #In Progress...